CarmineOptions/carmine-protocol/README.md

 More oracles coming in the future (Stork, https://github.com/smartcontractkit/chainlink-starknet, etc.)

-For calculating settlement price of the options we are waiting to get historical data on chain.
+For calculating settlement price of the options we are waiting for Empiric to put historical data on-chain.
 At the moment we are using constant "1500" price.

 ## Proxy Contracts